CBA-UPC/ORM/README.md

 Moreover, to compute the *fuzzy_hashes* used to compare resources, we need to install tlsh.
 You can follow the official [guide.](https://github.com/trendmicro/tlsh) For future proof, we include inside [assets](assets/) folder the current version of the module used by ORM.

-We also need the "abpy" module to compare hte collected URLs with the tracking patterns found in [EasyList](https://easylist.to/easylist/easylist.txt), [EasyPrivacy](https://easylist.to/easylist/easyprivacy.txt) or other similar pattern lists.
+We also need the "abpy" module to compare the collected URLs with the tracking patterns found in [EasyList](https://easylist.to/easylist/easylist.txt), [EasyPrivacy](https://easylist.to/easylist/easyprivacy.txt) or other similar pattern lists.
 For compatibility reasons we include inside the code folder the module used by ORM.

 Regarding the browser, we need a Chromium instance with support for the DevTools Protocol.
-For compatibility reasons we include the deb packages used to develop the tool [assets/chromium](assets/chromium).
+For compatibility reasons we include the deb packages used to develop the tool in [assets/chromium](assets/chromium).
 For tracking detection we include 3 different plugins: [AdBlock Plus](https://adblockplus.org), [Ghostery](https://www.ghostery.com/) and [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=es).
 Inside [assets/plugins](assets/plugins) there are the versions used for our experiments although ORM should be compatible with newer versions.

 Lastly, we will make use of [Mysql Workbench](https://www.mysql.com/products/workbench/) to create and maintain the database used to store the information.